mattcossins-arm/Arm-Developer-Labs-Staging/Undergraduate-Level/Academic-Trends-Dashboard-INTERMEDIATE.md

 ## Resources to get started

 You are free to choose your own implementation details.
+The resouces below are examples to get started.

 - Software Libraries: Example libraries for web scraping are [BeautifulSoup](https://pypi.org/project/beautifulsoup4/), Selenium.
 Flask/Django for the dashboard and Pandas for the data aggregation.
 - Databases: Relational Databases (e.g. [MariaDB](https://learn.arm.com/learning-paths/servers-and-cloud-computing/mariadb/))